TheExGenesis/TheExGeneisis/vault.md

 * [Less Wrong](https://www.lesswrong.com/about) — The classic blog on rationality and decision-making
 * [Slate Star Codex ](https://slatestarcodex.com)— a (delightful) "blog about science, medicine, philosophy, politics, and futurism"
-* [Gwern](https://www.gwern.net) — Legend of the internet, crypto, and other odd topics.
+* [80,000 hours](https://80000hours.org/blog/) — For those struggling with what to do in life, a career guide based on Effective Altruism.
+* [Melting Asphalt](https://meltingasphalt.com/) — A blog with great, accessible articles on complex topics
 * [Ribbonfarm](https://www.ribbonfarm.com) — Refactored perception, magical thinking, and other goodies.
 Some people like their older stuff better.
 * [Meaningness](https://meaningness.com/) — David Chapman's colossal hypertext book on philosophy and most things in life.
 I haven't read enough of it to give a fair impression, but I was pleased with what I've read so far and continue curious about it.
-* [Melting Asphalt](https://meltingasphalt.com/) — A blog with great, accessible articles on complex topics
-* [80,000 hours](https://80000hours.org/blog/) — For those struggling with what to do in life, a career guide based on Effective Altruism.
 * [Epsilon Theory](https://www.epsilontheory.com) — A blog about investing and politics, although I see much more in it.
 I read it because it ends up being about society, about drawing new insights from complex and confusing data.
 They were the first people I knew of to make a "blog graph" like I've wanted to for so long, and they innovatively started using NLP to analyze the US presidential election.
 * [Farnham Street](https://fs.blog) — A blog about learning and decision-making.
-* [Patrick Collision](https://patrickcollison.com/advice) — He's got a pretty cool website with good advice and interesting lists of several kinds.
-* [Alexey Guzey](https://guzey.com/) — This guy is about my age and I can see he thinks similarly to me and has struggled with the same topics of friendship, purpose, and blogging.
-I'll keep this link here for a bit, see how I feel.